stck-lzm/babibtex/README.md

 # babibtex
-bash bibtex generator (art2bib)
-The name is a short for bash bibtex file or article to bibtex file.
+The name is a short for bash bibtex file or article to bibtex file (art2bib).
 This script will print bibtex of an article or a book from DOI, ISBN, ArXiv or PMID.

 ### dependencies